DIAGNijmegen/bodyct-dsb2017-grt123/processor/README.md

 # DSB2017 challenge: grt123 processor

-This repository uses a modifed grt123 solution to implement a DIAG-processor docker image.
+This repository uses a modified grt123 solution to implement a DIAG-processor docker image.
 The processor can be applied to a list of 3D lung images and the algorithm will:

 * Compute cancer scores

-    Cancer scores indicate the likelyhood of the image containing a cancer.
+    Cancer scores indicate the likelihood of the image containing a cancer.

 * Designate regions of interest

     Regions of interest are locations in the input image that the algorithm analyzed to compute its "cancer score".

+Original grt123 solution can be found [here](https://github.com/lfz/DSB2017).

 ## Building

 The processor uses docker to build a containerized runtime environment for the grt123 algorithm to run in.
-To build the runtime environment, DIAG's `doduo1.umcn.nl` docker registry must be avaialbe, since it uses the uok-base images stored there.

-If you are in the DIAG-network, issue the command
+If you are in a linux environment with docker installed, issue the command:

 ```
-docker build -t grt123_processor .
+./build_processor_docker.sh processor [--version-tag VERSION_TAG] [--git-commit GIT_COMMIT_ID] [--push] [-h|--help]
 ```

-to build the docker image.
+to build the DIAG docker image.

+* `--version-tag VERSION_TAG` labels the docker image with a version tag, if not specified the tag is left empty creating `latest`.
+* `--git-commit GIT_COMMIT_ID` overrides the internally baked gid commit id used by the processor, if not specified will attempt to look for it in the `.git` folder.
+* `--push` will attempt to push the images to the private DIAG-docker-registry after building.
+* `-h, --help` will display some a short help message.

 ## Running